Zenika/sensei/README.md

 - `npm install`
 - `npm start -- --env.material=/path/to/training-material-folder`
 - Navigate to `http://localhost:8080/slides.html` for slides and `http://localhost:8080/labs.html` for labs

+### Generating PDFs

+- Run the web server like described above and leave it running
+- `cd` into `src/pdf`
+- `npm install`
+- `npm run slides` to generate a PDF for the slides
-- To generate a PDF of the slides, run `npm run pdf` while the slide server is up.
+- `npm run labs` to generate a PDF for the labs

 ## Tip: using a shell alias